Questions? Call us today!

 EVENTS OUTSIDE OUR CONTROL

-An Event Outside Our Control means any act or event beyond our reasonable control, including without limitation strikes, lock-outs or other industrial action by third parties, civil commotion, riot, invasion, terrorist attack or threat of terrorist attack, war (whether declared or not) or threat or preparation for war, fire, explosion, storm, flood, earthquake, subsidence, virus or any other cyber attack to our website or our suppliers’ websites, epidemic or other natural disaster, or failure of public or private telecommunications networks or impossibility of the use of railways, shipping, aircraft, motor transport or other means of public or private transport, or downtime in our service as a result of acts or omissions of our third party suppliers.
+An Event Outside Our Control means any act or event beyond our reasonable control, including without limitation strikes, lock-outs or other industrial action by third parties; civil commotion, riot, invasion, terrorist attack or threat of terrorist attack, war (whether declared or not) or threat or preparation for war; fire, explosion, storm, flood, earthquake, subsidence, epidemic, pandemic or other natural disaster; any virus, cyber attack, or other malicious interference affecting our or our suppliers' systems; the failure of public or private telecommunications networks; or the acts or omissions of our third-party suppliers.

 If an Event Outside Our Control takes place that affects the performance of our obligations under a Contract: